Maia

-Maia (/ˈmeɪ.ə, 'maI.@/; Ancient Greek: Μαῖα; also spelled Maie, Μαίη; Maia), in ancient Greek religion and mythology, is one of the Pleiades and the mother of Hermes, one of the major Greek gods, by Zeus, the king of Olympus.
+In ancient Greek mythology, Maia (Μαίη; /en/ or /en/), also spelled Maie, is one of the Pleiades and the mother of the messenger god Hermes by Zeus.

+Maia was identified with the Roman earth goddess Maia, the mother of Mercury.

+Etymology

+Her name is related to the word μαῖα (maîa), an honorific term for older women related to μήτηρ (mētēr, meaning mother), which also translates to "midwife" in Greek.

 Family

 Maia is the daughter of Atlas and Pleione the Oceanid, and is the oldest of the seven Pleiades.
 They were born on Mount Cyllene in Arcadia, and are sometimes called mountain nymphs, oreads; Simonides of Ceos sang of "mountain Maia" (Maiados oureias) "of the lovely black eyes."
 Because they were daughters of Atlas, they were also called the Atlantides.